-PS303 or PS303FS Human Development I (3)
+PS303FS Human Development I (3)

-Human Development classes offer students a life-span approach to the physical, cognitive, psycho-emotional and spiritualmoral development of humans at various ages.
+Human Development classes offer students a life-span approach to the physical, cognitive, psycho-emotional and spiritual-moral development of humans at various ages.
 This course begins with conception and continues with a theoretical and practical approach to the stages and challenges of the periods of growth during infancy, early childhood, middle/late childhood and adolescence.
 Attention is given to the hereditary, cultural, and environmental contexts that affect human development.
 Students in the degree completion program have a different class format.
-Prerequisite: PS 2O3 (Alt) (Spring) Adult Studies will include suffix FS.
+Enrollment is limited to students in the Adult Degree Programs.
 (Fall and Spring)